dojot/docs/source/ops_guide.rst

 Deployment
 ----------

-This section should describe the steps required to deploy the solution on all "homologated" environments (e.g. standalone, aws, google cloud, bluemix, etc.).
+**TODO:** This section should describe the steps required to deploy the solution on all "homologated" environments (e.g. standalone, aws, google cloud, bluemix, etc.).
 For each environment, there'll also be a link pointing to the environment-specific section of the :ref:`resourceManagement` sub-section that describes how cloud resources are managed (allocated, released and pertinent configuration).